 At Flitcham we have strong links with local primary and high schools, enabling us to take part in inter-school sports, science, maths and music activities and develop staff skills.

 We hold services and end of year celebrations in our local church and many visitors are welcomed into the academy, including theatre groups, orchestras, scientists, sports coaches and artists.

 Local businesses support us and are very generous when fund raising for equipment.
-The community policy officer, road safety advisor, academy nurse and local residents support the teaching staff in class work on particular topics throughout the year.
+The community police officer, road safety advisor and local residents support the teaching staff in class work on particular topics throughout the year.

 Children from the academy support the community by taking part in local events such as art exhibitions, music festivals, local church services and charities.